amandaguglieri/hackinglife/docs/log4j.md

 And in our terminal with the nc listener we will get the reverse shell.

+## Dummy explanation

+Log4j is a framework or `Library` used to log application messages in Java and other programming languages.
+In this example, an attacker can manipulate the HTTP User-Agent header and insert a JNDI lookup as a command intended for the Log4j `library`.
+Accordingly, not the actual User-Agent header, such as Mozilla 5.0, is processed, but the JNDI lookup.
+What made the Log4j vulnerability so dangerous was the `Privileges` that the implementation brought. .
+Accordingly, most applications with the Log4j implementation were run with the privileges of an administrator.
+The process itself exploited the library by manipulating the User-Agent so that the process misinterpreted the source and led to the execution of user-supplied code.

-The misinterpretation of the User-Agent leads to a JNDI lookup which is executed as a command from the system with administrator privileges and queries a remote server controlled by the attacker, which in our case is the `Destination` in our concept of attacks.
-This query requests a Java class created by the attacker and is manipulated for its own purposes.
-The queried Java code inside the manipulated Java class gets executed in the same process, leading to a remote code execution (`RCE`) vulnerability.
+The misinterpretation of the User-Agent leads to a JNDI lookup which is executed as a command from the system with administrator privileges and queries a remote server controlled by the attacker.

 GovCERT.ch has created an excellent graphical representation of the Log4j vulnerability worth examining in detail.
 Source: https://www.govcert.ch/blog/zero-day-exploit-targeting-popular-java-library-log4j/

 ![log4j](img/log4j_1.png)